-The structure of Eq.~\eqref{selfenergypert} can be understood within the framework of the Newman-Penrose tetrad scheme~\cite{Newman:1961qr}, in which any four-dimensional vector can be represented in terms of four null vectors, and is discussed in detail in Ref.~\cite{Leibbrandt:1984be}.
+where all four dressing functions are functions of $p$, $n$ and $n^*$.
+The structure of Eq.~\eqref{selfenergypert} can be understood within the framework of the Newman-Penrose tetrad scheme~\cite{Newman:1961qr}, in which any four-dimensional vector can be represented as a superposition of four null-vectors, and is discussed in detail in Ref.~\cite{Leibbrandt:1984be}.

 Appropriate projections allow to obtain integral equations for all four amplitudes, $A, B, C$ and $D$, and in a one-loop calculation they can be solved with the usual Feynman parametrizations, though the four equations remain uncoupled.
-In a nonperturbative functional approach based on the DSE, the amplitudes are described by a set of nonlinear coupled integral equations.
-We numerically solve this system of equations in light-cone gauge and discuss their solutions in the following sections.
+On the other hand, in a nonperturbative functional approach solving the DSE of the quark, the amplitudes are described by a set of nonlinear coupled integral equations.
+We solve this system of equations in light-cone gauge and discuss their numerical solutions in the following sections.